Welcome to Nine Powers (9P), a storytelling game of fun and memorable adventures.

 These stories have simple words for young kids to read.

-These stories are summaries of adventures in a campaign named The Moonlit Island
+These stories are stories about a campaign named The Moonlit Island